luca-arts/addattachment/docs/architecture/game_elements/trial.md

 [[shooting_system]]

+If the trial is with assistance, we help either the child, or we make the NPC to not score (or both).

 ## Post Trial

 The [[caregiver]] gives [[advice]] to the child.

 #TBD correct that the child **does not have** to watch the caregiver in order to get the response?

 The child gets a menu to score the caregivers response. [[caregiver#score the caregiver]]